diodesign/diosix/README.md

 [?]
 CPU 0: Debugging enabled, 4 CPU cores found
 ```

 Press `Control-a` then `c` to escape to the Qemu monitor.
-Run the monitor command `quit` to exit the emulator and the container.
+Run the monitor command `quit` to shutdown the emulator and the container.

-Note you will be [billed](https://cloud.google.com/run/pricing) by Google for any resources used to build and run this container beyond your free allowance.
+Note: you will be [billed](https://cloud.google.com/run/pricing) by Google for any resources used to build and run this container beyond your free allowance.
 The Google Cloud Run documentation is [here](https://cloud.google.com/run).

 ### Build a Diosix Docker container <a name="container"></a>